GreenHatCode/ALGORITHMIZATION/NumberOfDaysBetweenDatesApp/README.txt

-This program counts the number of days between two entered dates.
-Parts of the DayOfTheWeekApp project were used to write it.
+This program calculates the number of days between two entered dates.
+It was written using parts of the DayOfTheWeekApp project.

-Don't be afraid to enter the date in the incorrect version, the application will stop you and show the correct version of the date